firecmsco/dataki/README.md

 ## Running it locally

-To run the project locally you need to run both the frontend and the backend.
+To run the project locally you need to run at least the frontend (and connect to the deployed backend).

+Or you can also run the frontend and the backend locally.

-We want to make it as easy as possible for you to run the project locally, so we have included the instructions to run both the frontend and the backend in this README.
+We want to make it as easy as possible for you to run the project, so we have included the instructions to run both the frontend and the backend in this README.

 This repository should have all the config files correctly set up, so you should be able to run the project